srgokribb/Rifdock-Total-Setup/README.md

 - Setup protocol to build Rosetta and RifDock
 - Tested on Red Hat 8.3.1 CentOS 8
 - Written by SeongRyeong Go on 28 Apr 2022.
+- If you want to directly see the method to build RifDock, see 8.

 ## Install Rosetta 3.13, all misc files, and Rifdock
 - Rosetta_3.13 compiled with HDF5